Pinterest: Usage

 Pinterest is a free website that requires registration to use.
 The service is currently accessible through a web browser, and apps for iOS, Android, and Windows 10 PCs.

 In February 2013, Reuters and ComScore stated that Pinterest had 48.7 million users globally, and a study released in July 2013 by French social media agency Semiocast revealed the website had 70 million users worldwide.
 In October 2016, the company had 150 million monthly active users (70 million in the U.S. and 80 million outside it), rising to 175 million monthly active users by April 2017 and 250 million in September 2018.
 As of July 2020, there were over 400 million monthly active users.
+In April 2023, Pinterest reported 463 million monthly active users, which suggests that 7.4% of the world's population over age 13 use Pinterest.

 Around 2020, Pinterest was thought to flood search results in Google Images.
 In 2022 Google claimed to have performed changes to increase "diversity" in the search results.
 Pinterest claimed that, as a consequence of Google's changes of November 2021, "U.S. monthly active users coming to Pinterest from the web, desktop and mobile web declined around 30% year over year".

 Demographics

 Pinterest has largely appealed to women, especially with its early user base.
-A 2020 report found that over 60% of the global users are women.
-Although men have not been a primary audience on Pinterest, it's been found that their usage has increased 48%.
-In terms of age distribution, users between the ages of 18-25 have grown twice as fast as those over the age of 25.
-However, both users between the ages of 18-25 and users between the ages of 25-40 have been driving the growth of Pinterest.
+According to the 2023 Comscore report, the audience of Pinterest users are known to be 70% women and 30% men.
+Despite Pinterest's popularity among all age groups ranging from 18-44, the rise of a new generation led to Gen-Z users dominating the majority of the audience as they make up 42% of Pinterest's global user base.
+In the United States alone, Pinterest reaches about 46% of users in the age range 18-24 and 40% of those in the age range of 25-34.
+Although men have not been a primary audience on Pinterest, their usage reportedly increased 48%.
+In terms of age distribution, users between the ages of 18 and 25 have grown twice as fast as those over the age of 25.
+However, both users between the ages of 18 and 25 and users between the ages of 25 and 40 have been driving the growth of Pinterest.

 In science

 Data from Pinterest has been used for research in different areas.
 For example, it is possible to find patterns of activity that attract the attention of audience and content reposting, including the extent to which users specialize in particular topics, and homophily among users.
 Another work focused on studying the characteristics, manifestations and overall effects of user behaviors from various aspects, as well as correlations between neighboring users and the topology of the network structure.
-There is also study, that based on Pinterest proposed a novel pinboard recommendation system for Twitter users.
+There is also a study that was based on Pinterest and proposed a novel pinboard recommendation system for Twitter users.